movebank/movebank-api-doc/movebank-api.md

 |2008-05-31 19:30:18.998 |    -1.372912|     -89.74013|       2911059| 2911107|
 ```

+By default, requests for event data return the event-level dataset (the “tracking data” for location sensors) limited to the variables timestamp, location_lat, location_long, individual_id, tag_id (using internal Movebank identifiers) and including locations not associated with an animal (i.e. there is no `individual_id`) and locations marked as outliers.
 Datasets often contain additional variables, local tag and animal identifiers might be preferred to the internal IDs, and non-location sensors (e.g. geolocators and accelerometers) do not contain location coordinates.
 In addition, if any filtering has been done on the study (e.g. to flag outliers) it might be important to receive the 'visible' and outlier attributes.

 #### Get event data with all event-level attributes
 `https://www.movebank.org/movebank/service/direct-read?entity_type=event&study_id=2911040&attributes=all`